 Mathematics Graduate Programs

-The Mathematics department offers two graduate programs:
+The Mathematics department offers three graduate programs:

 This program is designed for in-service, secondary mathematics teachers who want further study in the discipline, teachers who aspire to become master teachers in their own school district, and for those who want to teach mathematics in a community college.

 This program may be completed on either a full-time or part-time basis.
 Qualified undergraduates may begin graduate classes as upper classmen while at Manhattan College, thereby enabling completion of the M.S. degree in a single postgraduate year.